Petrópolis: Demography

-Petrópolis experienced a strong population growth in the late nineteenth century, which remained less significant throughout the twentieth century, having its population began to stagnate and then to contract (even if in a mild way) around the beginning 2000.
+Petrópolis experienced a strong population growth in the late nineteenth century, which remained less significant throughout the twentieth century.
+Its population began to stagnate and then contract (even if in a mild way) around the beginning of 2000.
 According to 2010 data, 52.3% (approximately 155 thousand people) of the population belong to the female sex and 48.7% (about 145 thousand people) to the male sex.

 Religion

-According to the 2012 census of IBGE, Petrópolis is composed by:
+According to the 2022 census of IBGE, Petrópolis is composed by: